 Insulate Your Drafty Attic

-Price: About $25 per insulation roll
+Price: Around $32 per insulation roll

 Heat rises.
 Cold air sinks.
 And, if you have an attic, both of these facts work against you.
 Fortunately, adding some insulation to your crawl space can solve the problem — and save your wallet.

-To start, take a look around your attic and see if any 2x4s are peeking through the insulation covering your attic floor.
+To start, take a look around your attic and see if any two-by-fours are peeking through the insulation covering your attic floor.
 If so, it’s a sign you should add more insulation.
 You can do it yourself if you don’t mind a little mess.
 It’s not a complex process, but be sure to wear gloves and long sleeves, because fiberglass causes itching when it comes in contact with your skin.

 Use any leftover insulation to pack around window air conditioning units and basement doors and windows.